 If you look carefully, you might mention that there are several unsupported by the mobile platform features used in your application.
-This happened because until this moment you did not take care of compatibility with mobile devices and used all features that you needed.
+This happened because until this moment you did not take care of compatibility with mobile devices and use all the features that you needed.

-Now, as a simplest way, you will delete the use unsupported by the mobile platform features and configure Mobile desktop that will be compatible with the mobile platform.
+Now, as the simplest way, you will delete the use unsupported by the mobile platform features and configure Mobile desktop that will be compatible with the mobile platform.

 Notice: To backup the current application, you can in Designer mode in Main menu click Administration, and then click Dump infobase...
 In the opened dialog select a file name and click Save.
 To restore the application, in Main menu click Administration, and then click Restore infobase...
 In the opened dialog select the previously saved DT file, and click Open.